Uniforms of the British Army: Headgear

 From the time of the New Model Army broad-brimmed Flemish hats were worn.
-After the restoration of the Monarchy in 1660 Monmouth Cap, a broad-brimmed, low-crowned felt hat, with one side of the brim generally turned up, was introduced.
+After the restoration of the Monarchy in 1660 the Monmouth cap, a broad-brimmed, low-crowned felt hat, with one side of the brim generally turned up, was introduced.
 Then came the tall Flemish hat which developed into the low-crowned Carolina hat and the tricorne hat.
 During James II’s reign the grenadier cap was introduced for grenadiers.
 Scottish Highland infantry regiments from about 1763 wore feather bonnets.

 At the beginning of the 19th century the shako was introduced.
 In 1811 a lighter, smaller version of it was adopted.
-In 1816 an improved ‘Prussian’ style of black felt shako with a glazed top was issued.
+In 1816 an improved "Prussian" style of black felt shako with a glazed top was issued.
 This soon evolved into a shako much wider at the top and rather bell shaped.
 In 1844 the so-called Albert shako was substituted.
-However during the Crimean war it proved impractical for active service and the round, undress, Kilmarnock forage cap was worn by most of the regiments engaged.
+However during the Crimean War it proved impractical for active service and the round, undress, Kilmarnock forage cap was worn by most of the regiments engaged.
 The Kilmarnock forage cap was superseded in kilted Highland regiments by the Glengarry bonnet in 1851.
 After the Crimean War a lighter shako, after the French style of the period, was introduced, and in 1868 the last model of British shako: smaller and tilted a little more to the front, was introduced.
 Cap comforters were introduced in the late 19th century as an informal working headdress.

 Following the Battle of Waterloo, all members of the newly named Grenadier Guards were permitted to wear the bearskin.
 This privilege had previously been restricted to the grenadier company of the regiment.
 In 1831, this distinction was extended to the other two regiments of foot guards (Coldstream and Scots) in existence at that date.
 Bearskins were subsequently adopted by the Irish Guards and the Welsh Guards when raised in 1900 and 1915 respectively.

 The Home Service Helmet was introduced in 1879 and the Foreign Service pith helmet was used in hot climates.
 During the early years of the 20th century the blue Field Service Cap, the Brodrick cap and the Slouch hat were all worn.
 In the First World War, a khaki Balmoral bonnet was introduced in 1915 for wear in the trenches by Scottish infantry.
 This came to be known as the "bonnet, tam o' shanter".
 The Brodrick cap was unpopular and was replaced in 1905, by a round khaki peaked cap used until the outbreak of World War II.
 In 1938 the Field Service Cap of the 1890s was re-introduced in a khaki version and during WWII it gave way to the General Service Cap.
 Cavalry regiments and the Tank Corps wore soft berets.
 After the war the beret proved a useful, practical and comfortable cap and is still used.